 13. Acai Berries

 High in antioxidants and health-promoting properties, the acai berry is a key player in defining what are superfoods.
-These berries contain plenty of healthy fats, fiber, B vitamins, magnesium, potassium and phosphorus.
+These berries contain plenty of fiber, B vitamins, magnesium, potassium and phosphorus.

 Thanks to its growing popularity, acai powder is widely available at health stores and can be mixed into smoothies or used to make a nourishing acai bowl.

-Coconut and coconut oil are both high in medium-chain triglycerides, a type of beneficial fatty acid that can help support the health of your gut due to its bacteria-fighting, antioxidant properties.
+Coconut and coconut oil are both high in medium-chain triglycerides, a type of beneficial fat that can help support the health of your gut due to its bacteria-fighting, antioxidant properties.

-These fatty acids are also easy to digest, can be burned up as fuel rather than stored as fat and are able to provide immediate energy.
+These fats are also easy to digest and can be burned as fuel to provide immediate energy.

-Be sure to use extra virgin coconut oil that has not been refined, and use it in your cooking and baking for an added dose of healthy fats.
+Be sure to use extra virgin coconut oil that has not been refined, and use it in your cooking and baking.

-Flaxseed is loaded with heart-healthy omega-3 fatty acids that can help reduce inflammation, improve brain function, and even potentially protect against cancer and diabetes.
+Flaxseed is loaded with heart-healthy omega-3s that can help reduce inflammation, improve brain function, and even potentially protect against cancer and diabetes.

-These seeds are also high in thiamine, magnesium, phosphorus and manganese, plus contain a hearty dose of protein and fiber in each serving, making them one of the best diet foods you can eat.
+These seeds are also high in thiamine, magnesium, phosphorus and manganese, plus contain a hearty dose of protein and fiber in each serving.

 You can reap the benefits of flaxseed by using the seeds in everything from granola to oatmeal or hummus or by consuming flaxseed oil in liquid or capsule form.